timjogorman/RicherEventDescription/guidelines.md

 "The time after exposure") related to an implicit EVENT, and thus, are TIMEX3s, marked with the class PREPOSTEXP.

-- Patient underwent a partial hemicolectomy in July 2009. *Postoperative\
-scarring noted during exam.
+- Patient underwent a partial hemicolectomy in July 2009. *Postoperative* scarring noted during exam.

 - The patient exhibits *post-exposure* changes.

-These will not always begin with "pre-" or "post-.
+These will not always begin with "pre-" or "post-".
-Terms like "intraoperatively" are PREPOSTEXP as well, as in \Next:
+Terms like "intraoperatively" are PREPOSTEXP as well, as in:

 - *Intraoperatively*, there were no difficulties securing his airway.
 He received 4 liters of crystalloid, made 300 mL of urine